oracle/cloudtestdrive/DataScience/lab200/lab.md

 You require the following:
 - An Oracle Cloud tenancy
 - A Data Science project + notebook.
-Please follow these [instructions](../prereq/lab.md) first in case you don't have this yet.
+Please follow these [instructions](../prereq1/lab.md) first in case you don't have this yet.
 - We assume that you're familiar with basic ML concepts of data exploration, preparation, training/evaluating, et cetera.
 If not, you may want to do the [previous lab on Linear Regression](../lab100/lab.md) first.

 ### The dataset

-We will use the MNIST ((Modified National Institute of Standards and Technology database)) dataset for this, a real classic in Machine Learning.
-This dataset consists thousands of images, each image representing a handwritten digit.
+We will use the MNIST (Modified National Institute of Standards and Technology database) dataset for this, a real classic in Machine Learning.
+This dataset consists of thousands of images, each image representing a handwritten digit.
 All images have been labelled with the corresponding digit.
 ![](./images/labeled.png)

 ### Neural network architecture

 Have a look at the architecture that we will build.
 - Input layer: Our NN must be able to process one image in its input layer at a time.
-As you know, an image is 2D, but a basic NN input layer is flat (1D).
-Therefore, we will convert the 2D image into a long 1D array (16*16=784 input neurons).
+As you know, an image is 2D (in our case 28x28 pixels), but a basic NN input layer is flat (1D).
+Therefore, we will convert the 2D image into a long 1D array (28*28=784 input neurons).
 - We will have 2 hidden layers of 16 neurons each.
 The number of hidden layers and the number of neurons are somewhat arbitrary, and you may want to experiment with these.
 - Output layer: This will have 10 neurons.
 Each neuron will represent the output for one of the digits (0 to 9).
 ![](./images/nnarchitecture.png)